prasannavl/SharpLog/README.md

 There're abstract classes for that. **90% of the time, you'd just end up implementing an Execute method, and an optional ExecuteAsync method**.
 Everything else is already wired-up for you and ready to go.

-Fun and useful ideas:
+Fun and useful ideas for anybody with time :)
 ---

 - XAML-based overlay logger (So, it works on all platforms)
 - Network logger and a receiver GUI over network.
 - OpenGL based overlay logger

-Cheers.

-PVL